repulsivityy/VirusTotal/VTI_Dorks.md

 entity:file p:10+ engines:ransom
 ```

-Searching for any files starting with the string mimi
+Searching for any files starting with the string mimi <br>
-(the modifer "entity:file" is not required as the modifier "name" implies searching through the File corpus, but included for clarity and consistency sake)
+_(the modifer "entity:file" is not required as the modifier "name" implies searching through the File corpus, but included for clarity and consistency sake)_

 ```
 entity:file name:mimi*